Basic Payment Scheme

 Answer: Yes, provided:

-- Question: I recently received entitlements from the National Reserve, am I allowed planting part of my holding and using eligible forestry to activate these entitlements?
+- Question: I recently received entitlements from the National Reserve, am I allowed to plant part or all of my holding and using eligible forestry to activate these entitlements?

 - Question: What are the requirements for hedgerows and trees in a line?